Nikita2662/josies-list/README.md

 - Browse available items using the search bar.
 - Comment on listings to engage with sellers.
 - Make offers/bids on items you want to buy and wait for seller responses.
+- View highest bid on your item/product and accept offer, marking product as sold.

 Screenshots:
 - Landing Page: